Maria Feodorovna (Sophie Dorothea of Württemberg): Empress of Russia

-Charity Institutions
+Charity institutions

 In May 1797, Tsar Paul asked Maria Feodorovna to oversee the national charities.
 She encouraged a thorough inspection of prospective foster parents and limited admissions "from the street", measures which decreased the inflow of new orphans and considerably reduced mortality.
 By 1826, the mortality rate was reduced to 15% per annum, a figure outrageous by modern standards but a great improvement on the 18th century.

 Even after her husband's death, Maria Feodorovna continued to manage all the empire's charitable establishments and control the bank for loans.
 By 1828, their total assets exceeded 359 million roubles, the largest capital assets in all of Moscow.
 After the end of the Napoleonic wars, the Board of Trustees capitalized on the recent disaster by building cheap rental housing on its properties.
 As a result of this policy, the new facilities housed up to 8,000 residents of all ranks in the 1820s.
 These institutions existed until the Russian Revolution of 1917.

 Maria Feodorovna realized the need to downsize the institution, separating children from older tenants and improving the educational program for the former.
 She transferred the younger inhabitants to new, independent orphanages.
 The Moscow Crafts College, the largest spin-off, was established as an orphanage for teenagers in 1830 and continues today as the Bauman Moscow State Technical University.
-In the Orphanage, there were high-level educational programs along the lines of the "Latin classes for boys and the "midwife classes for girls".
+In the orphanage, there were high-level educational programs along the lines of the "Latin classes for boys and the "midwife classes for girls".
 After meeting a deaf boy, Maria established the first Russian school for the deaf in 1807 and supported the career of the blind musician Charlotta Seuerling, whose mother she saved from ruin.
 Shortly before Empress Maria's death, the Orphanage took the ablest children from the streets and prepared them for professional careers.
 Among the teachers were Sergey Solovyov, Alexander Vostokov, Vasily Klyuchevsky, Nicholas Benois, and Vasily Vereshchagin.

 Building projects

 Maria Feodorovna had exceptional taste.
 She was skilled at architecture, watercolor; engraving; designing objects of ivory and amber; and horticulture.

-The palaces of Pavlovsk, Gatchina, Tsarskoe Selo, the Winter Palace in St. Petersburg and The Hermitage were remodelled and furnished under her personal guidance.
+The palaces of Pavlovsk, Gatchina, Tsarskoye Selo, the Winter Palace in Saint Petersburg, and the Hermitage were remodelled and furnished under her personal guidance.
 Her efforts would produce some of the most beautiful estates in all of Russia.

 Maria Fedorovna and Paul began remodelling Pavlovsk.
 She insisted in having several rustic structures which recalled the palace where she grew up at Étupes, 40 miles from Basel.
 During their travels in 1781, the couple sent back and forth drawings, plans and notes on the smallest details.
 She brought Italian architect Carlo Rossi to redesign the library to contain more than twenty thousand books.
 After Paul's death in 1801, Gatchina Palace came into the ownership of the new Dowager Empress, who used her experience from her travels around Europe to redo the interiors in the Neoclassical style and make alterations to adapt it "in case of winter stay" in 1809.